 The environmental impacts of the project have been analyzed in accordance with the California Environmental Quality Act (CEQA).
 An Initial Study (one (1) per site, five (5) total ISMNDs) was prepared to evaluate the potential impacts associated with the project.
 Based upon review of the Initial Study, the proposed project will not have a significant effect on the environment because the mitigation measures outlined in the proposed Mitigation Monitoring and Reporting Program have been included in the project (Exhibit C).
-The Initial Study and Mitigated Negative Declarations were routed to responsible agencies on August 18, 2023, and posted at the County Clerk's Office on August 18, 2023; the deadline for comments was September 6, 2023.
-The State Clearinghouse received the document on August 18, 2023; the deadline for Clearinghouse comments was September 6, 2023 (SCH Numbers 2023080480).
-Only one (1) comment letter was received from MST.
-Both the comment letter and city response are provided as Exhibits D and E.
+The Initial Study and Mitigated Negative Declarations were routed to responsible agencies on August 18, 2023, and posted at the County Clerk's Office on August 18, 2023; the deadline for comments is September 6, 2023.
+The State Clearinghouse received the document on August 18, 2023; the deadline for Clearinghouse comments is September 6, 2023 (SCH Numbers 2023080480).